LOCAL HISTORY DAY

 How To Get Involved

-Local History Day works well when schools share approaches and resources.
-Hub Leads can use the materials on this page to support their member schools and prepare for the day together.
-You can explore your Local History Hub to find opportunities for sustained collaboration, networking, and support across your area.
+Local History Day works best when schools share ideas and approaches.
+Hub Leads can use these materials to support schools and prepare together.

-Local History Day offers a straightforward way to support local schools.
-Organisations can share short stories, images, or objects; offer expert input; or help schools understand the history of a particular place or theme.
-If you’re interested in working with schools, please get in touch.
+You might share short stories, images or objects, offer input, or help pupils understand the history of a place or theme.
+If you’re interested in supporting local schools, please get in touch.

-Schools and partners are welcome to share photos of displays and activities using the hashtag #LocalHistoryDay, or send brief updates to enquiries@localhistoryhub.org.uk so we can learn from and highlight different approaches.
+Schools and partners are welcome to share photos and examples using #LocalHistoryDay, or send a short update to enquiries@localhistoryhub.org.uk

 Looking ahead to 2027